syncfusion-content/javascript-docs/js/Diagram/Automatic-Layout.md

 ### Layout Orientation

 Diagram provides support to customize the orientation of layout.
-You can set the desired orientation using `layout.orientation`.
+You can set the desired orientation using [layout.orientation](/api/js/ejdiagram#members:layout-orientation "layout.orientation").
 For more information about orientation, refer to [Layout Orientations](/api/js/global#layoutorientations "Layout Orientations")

 The following code illustrates how to arrange the nodes in a "BottomToTop" orientation.